| |

 Instructions

-• In another large bowl, mix all the filling ingredients until combined.
+• In another large bowl, mix all the filling ingredients besides the butter, until combined.

-• In Xtrema skillet or a cast-iron skillet, cook filling mixture on medium for 5-7 minutes, to soften the fruit!
-Next, move the cooked fruit to a bowl and melt butter in that same pan.
+• Next, move the cooked fruit to a bowl and melt butter in that same pan.

-• Bake about 30 minutes until golden brown.
-The Cobbler is done when the middle reaches an internal temp of 200 ℉ and the cobbler crust starts to pull away from the edges of the pan.
+• Bake about 30 minutes, until the top is golden brown.
+The cobbler is done when the middle reaches an internal temp of 200 ℉ and the crust starts to pull away from the edges of the pan.
 You should see the fruit bubbling up to the top!
 Then she's done!

-• Serve cherry and cranberry cobbler with some whipped cream on the top and enjoy!
+• Slice and serve cherry and cranberry cobbler with some whipped cream on the top and enjoy!

 Nutrition